The Joint Blog

 Despite an unfortunate name Green Crack is a growingly popular and respected strain.
 It has an extremely energetic high and powerful body buzz, and its sweet, ofttimes citrusy flavor and smell make it stand out from the crowd.

-OG Kush is known the world around.
-The classic combo of Hindu Kush and Chemdawg has an earthy and piney flavor, and has one of the most sought after marijuana strains for years.
+OG Kush has been one of the most popular marijuana strains for years.
+The classic combo of Hindu Kush and Chemdawg has an earthy and piney flavor.

 Jack Herer – named after the legendary activist and author – is a sativa-dominant cross between Northern Lights and Shiva Skunk.
 It has a piney smell and flavor with a backdrop of citrus, and a smooth, even high.

 White Widow’s popularity is due to its energetic, uplifting and powerful high; its uniquely earthy flavor and smell also help it stand out.
 This strain is a mix between South American Sativa and South Indian Indica.

 Gorilla Glue #4 has shot into prominence over the past few years; it’s quickly become one of the most popular marijuana strains.
 It won the 2014 Los Angeles and Michigan Cannabis Cups, as well as the High Times Jamaican Cannabis World Cup.
 Given its status as a balanced and tasty hybrid, it’s likely to remain popular for years to come.

 Bubba Kush is a powerful indica-dominant strain, known for its heavy relaxation-inducing effects.

 The House Health, Human Services and Elderly Affairs Committee voted 13 to 8 this week to pass House Bill 1476, which was filed by Representative Robert Cushing along with over a dozen bipartisan cosponsors.